Do you need to blow $400 on a set of bumpers, or are iron plates ok?

 The more you push the envelope, the more wear you will cause to your bumpers.
 If you’re willing to take the gamble, by all means go for it.

 Up until now we have assumed we’re lifting in a civilized manner, with nice rubber flooring or even a platform.
 But…

 Can I drop bumpers on bare concrete?

-It hardly needs mentioning that dropping iron on concrete is a bad, bad idea.
+It hardly needs mentioning that dropping iron plates on concrete is a bad, bad idea.

-The funny thing about bare concrete is: The more expensive the bumper, the worse it wears on bare concrete.
+The funny thing about dropping bumpers on concrete is: The more expensive the bumper, the worse it wears on bare concrete.

 The expensive competition bumpers have lots of steel inside them that jacks up the price, and they’re really accurate, but the thing is, they don’t bounce.
-You need bounce to soften the impact.
+Part of that is also due to the high hardness rating of the rubber they use, with just enough give to soften the blow but protect anything long-term very well.
+You need more rubber, and softer rubber, to soften the impact.